 Both Hancock and Draper had developed extensive germplasm resources—collections of wild and cultivated plants of all shapes, colors and sizes.
 Combining these separate sources enabled Hancock to identify the plants with the most desirable characteristics.
 Eventually he started to crossbreed those plants and trial them at the then-newly opened MSU Southwest Michigan Research and Extension Center (SWMREC) in Benton Harbor.

 After 14 years of trials, Hancock emerged with results that exceeded his expectations: six varieties of MSU blueberries that together span the entire growing season.

 “As a breeder, I’m most proud of the varieties,” Hancock says.
 “We released three in 2004, and they’ve all done extremely well, and in the last five years we’ve released three more.
 I feel good having the whole production season covered, and I think we’ve delivered what Michigan growers needed.”

 The first step in the breeding process is to identify which parent plants possess the most desirable characteristics.
 Once that is determined, pollen is collected from one parent plant by rolling the open flower between the breeder’s fingers, causing the pollen to fall from the stamens onto a waiting microscope slide.
-The stigma of the other parent are then touched to the pollen-laden slide.
+The stigma of the other parent is then touched to the pollen-laden slide.
 This causes the plants to produce seeds containing a mix of both parent genetics.